stingraze/retrobrowse/README.md

 C:Amie has been kind enough to make "How to install retrobrowse on Windows 10 / 11 under IIS"

 Update: 8/25/2024 16:54 JST:
-Latest version of retrobrowse has been tested to work on lynx (vlynx.scramworks.net) under DOS using HP 200LX.
+Latest version of retrobrowse has been tested to work on lynx (using lynx.scramworks.net via telnet) under DOS using HP 200LX.

 Visit here: https://www.hpcfactor.com/support/cesd/200278/how_to_install_retrobrowse_on_windows_10_11_under_iis/